lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 .. figure:: ./_static/nublado-startup.png
     :name: Observing-Interface-Getting-Started-Nublado-Loading

-    Screenshot of nublado loading page.
+    Screenshot of Nublado loading page.

 In general, sections will load pretty quickly, though they may take longer if the "Image" you selected is still not available in the server.